FxGanangGH/social-links-profile-practice/README.md

 # SocialLinksProfile

-Practice project provided by https://www.frontendmentor.io/
+Practice project based on a pre-made design provided by https://www.frontendmentor.io/

 This is a page of a social links profile.